-Having just returned from Kenya, a country which is so special to me as it is where I was born, my heart and mind are full of special travel memories as it had been the longest I had been away from home – 2 years!
+Kenya is a country which is so special to me as it is where I was born, and my heart and mind are full of special travel memories as my last trip had been the longest I had been away from home – 2 years!
 I made sure to make the most of my trip, both in Nairobi, where my parents live, and Mombasa where Amit’s family live.
-Here’s what sparked joy from this most recent trip.
+Here’s what sparked joy from the trip.

 Being at home

 No matter how old you are, the joy of being back home is just so special.
 Re-living all the memories in my childhood bedroom since I was 16, being with my parents and all my pets – nothing beats it!

 My parents are as pet crazy as I am and we have 5 cats, 6 dogs, 9 tortoises, a parrot, a cockatiel, fish and the occasional Colobus Monkey turns up from time to time!

 I have a soft spot for my maternal grandparents and so every time I am home I make it a point to eat lunch and dinner with them as much as I can.
 Those moments are so precious to me and my grandad is very dear to me.